fin-hypergrid/core/README.md

 ## Column Picker
 Hypergrid has a column picker that allows you to drag and drop columns for configuring which are visible.
-You can also reorder the columns here.
+You can also reorder the columns here. press alt/option to open the column picker, you can press alt/option or esc to close it
 <img src="images/gridshot07.png" alt="screenshot">

 ## Road Map